Atheriniformes: Description

 Members of the order usually have two dorsal fins, the first with flexible spines, and an anal fin with one spine at the front.
 The lateral line is typically weak or absent.
 Atheriniform larvae share several characteristics; the gut is unusually short, a single row of melanophores occurs along the back, and the fin rays do not become evident until some time after hatching.
 They scatter their eggs widely, with most species attaching them to aquatic plants.

 Taxonomy

 Classification of the Atheriniformes is uncertain, with the best evidence for monophyly in the larval characteristics mentioned below.
 Their closest relatives are thought to be the Cyprinodontiformes.

 Nelson 2016 recognizes the infraseries Atherinomorpha, part of the sub series Ovalentaria which includes the orders Atheriniformes, Beloniformes, and Cyprinodontiformes, citing the larval characteristics and supporting molecular studies of these taxa as support for monophyly of this grouping.
 The sister taxon to the Atherinomorpha appears to be the Mugiliformes.

 Following Nelson (2006), the family Melanotaeniidae includes the subfamilies Bedotiinae, Melanotaeniinae, Pseudomugilinae, and Telmatherininae, to demonstrate their monophyly.
 However, in a 2004 study, a different classification scheme classifies the families Bedotiidae, Melanotaeniidae, and Pseudomugilidae (also include Telmatherinine genera) in a suborder Melanotaenioidei.
 Thus, the number of families in Atheriniformes varies from author to author.

-Nelson 2016 classifies the families as follows:
+Based on Eschmeyer's Catalog of Fishes (2025):